Skip to main content

 S-Acetyl L-Glutathione is very well tolerated when taken at the recommended dosage and adverse side effects are very rarely reported.
 Long term supplementation of glutathione has been shown to lower zinc levels.

 While some studies have shown that inhaled glutathione can trigger asthma attacks in people suffering from asthma, there is not currently enough evidence to show that this applies to orally ingested glutathione.
 Asthma sufferers may want to play it safe and avoid using Glutathione supplements.
+Please consult with your physician before taking S-Acetyl L-Glutathione.

 S-Acetyl L-Glutathione Double Pack - $ 34.95 (120 x 100 mg capsules)